TheTrueIndolent/voodoo-casting-bar/README.md

 ## Category: Script - Addon
 ## Game: World of Warcraft

 Voodoo Casting Bar (VCB) is an add on that enchants the default casting bar.
-You can open the options panel in three ways.
+You can open the options panel in two ways.

 1. With the commands: /vcb and /voodoocastingbar
 2. Through the game menu.
 Game Menu (Esc) --> Options --> AddOns
-3. Through the minimap buttons that Blizzard gave us.
-It’s a tiny number at the top-left or bottom-left of the minimap, click it and you will find it.

 For the Player’s Cast Bar VCB can: